eigenhombre/eigenhombre.github.com/_posts/2014-08-03-marginalia-hacks.md

 **This is the sixth and final post in a [series](/clojure/2014/07/03/an-advanced-clojure-workflow/) on my Clojure workflow.**

 In [my last post](/clojure/2014/08/02/communicating-with-humans/), I introduced Marginalia as a tool for (semi-)literate programming.
-Here are some tricks I've used to make [Marginalia](https://github.com/gdeer81/marginalia) work for me -- in particular, to support a sort of investigatory, notebook style of working.
+Here are some tricks I've used to make [Marginalia](https://github.com/gdeer81/marginalia) work for me -- in particular, to support a style of working with investigatory "notebooks."
 As always, your mileage may vary.

 -----------